Anyone who receives income from work in Norway or on the Norwegian continental shelf, is required to file a Norwegian tax return.

-Do you have employees who performed work in Norway in 2019?
+Do you have employees who performed work in Norway in 2020?
 Don’t forget the annual wage report.

-Non-Norwegian enterprises doing business in Norway will find that the basic Norwegian compliance obligations are rather burdensome, and failure to comply commonly results in severe sanctions.
+Non-Norwegian enterprises doing business in Norway will find that the basic Norwegian compliance obligations are rather burdensome.
+Failure to comply commonly may results in severe sanctions.
 As always, it is better to do the right things from the beginning than to tidy up afterwards.